ethangutk/Hospital-SQL-Database/README.md

 <br><br><br>
 ## 📃 The Steps To This Project
 ### 🚑 Understanding How The "Hospital" Functions
 One of the initial tasks of the project was to understand how this hypothetical hospital operates.
 We had to know how everything worked to store the essential data.
-To do this, this “hospital” gave us a description (listed below) of how they kept files of patients and more.
+This “hospital” gave us a description (listed below) of how they kept files of patients and more.
 As I read this repeatedly, I would write down objects they mentioned and their descriptions, sometimes highlighting stuff on the page in different colors.
 For example, green for action words, like “put away” or “prescribe,” blue for objects, like “medicine” and “patients,” and yellow for descriptions, like “dosage” or “hours.”
 Highlighting these things allowed me to have an excellent understanding of creating an entity-relationship diagram.

 | General Description
 | :---: